Explore devices that can be used with eBooks & audiobooks

-Select Bookmarks to navigate bookmarks you've placed in an eBook.
+Select Bookmarks & Highlights to navigate bookmarks, highlights, and notes you've placed in an eBook.

 You can use search to look up a word or phrase from within the eBook text.

-Change the readability options to control how the eBook is displayed.
+Change the readability options to control how an eBook is displayed.

 OverDrive recommends Google Chrome as a strong HTML5 browser (great for OverDrive Read) that works across multiple platforms.